-Pasta e Fagioli – Hearty, Italian pasta with beans soup cooked in a seasoned tomato based broth, vegetables and small Ditalini pasta makes a wholesome one-pot meal for weeknight dinner or a potluck dish.
-This family favorite vegetarian soup is ready in under 30-minutes and uses basic pantry ingredients.
+Pasta e Fagioli is a hearty Italian pasta with beans soup.
+Cooked in a perfectly seasoned tomato based broth, vegetables and pasta, this wholesome one-pot meal makes a delicious weeknight dinner.
+Best of all this favorite vegetarian soup is ready in under 30 minutes using this easy Instant Pot recipe.

 This recipe is inspired by the Pasta e Fagioli soup that I have enjoyed for years from a small pizzeria near my work.
 The delicious bean soup loaded with garlic, carrots, creamy potatoes and the perfectly cooked pasta, served with crusty baguette to mop up the soup always made a hearty lunch.

 Eventually when my office got relocated to a different town, I started to miss the simple and fresh taste of Pasta e Fagioli.
 I then started experimenting this soup at home to realize that it was really easy to make with the same restaurant-like taste, minus the prosciutto.
 Now, my entire family loves this comforting, healthy soup which is a huge WIN!